 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company's approach to managing liquidity is to ensure it will have sufficient liquidity to meet liabilities when due.
 To the extent the Company does not believe it has sufficient liquidity to meet obligations, it will consider securing additional equity funding, or will engage in negotiations to extend terms with creditors.
-The Company manages liquidity by continuously monitoring and forecasting cash flows.
-As at March 31, 2010, the Company's liabilities were comprised of accounts payable and accrued liabilities all due with maturities of less than one year and a promissory note due on demand.
+The Company's liabilities were comprised of accounts payable and accrued liabilities all due with maturities of less than one year and a promissory note due on demand.